 1st All-American Goju-ryu Champion in Kumite.

-1968 – By invitation of Yamaguchi Gogen Sensei, Taiani Sensei trained in Tokyo at the Honbu Dojo of the Goju-kai and had Yamaguchi Goshi Sensei as his roommate.
+1968 –By personal invitation of Master Yamaguchi Gogen, Taiani Sensei was an Uchi Deshi (Live-in Student) at the Honbu Dojo of the Goju-kai in Tokyo, Japan with Yamaguchi Goshi Sensei as his roommate.

 Won 2nd Place in Karate World Championship in Kumite, Light/Heavyweight div.